frootlab/aughra/README.md

 License
 -------

-Aughra is open source and available free for any use under the [GPLv3](https://www.gnu.org/licenses/gpl.html) license:
+Vivid Root is open source and available free for any use under the [GPLv3](https://www.gnu.org/licenses/gpl.html) license:

     © 2019 Frootlab Developers: